-Contract Administrator-Blue Cross of Idaho has been hired as the Contract Administrator by the Trustees to perform claims processing and other specified administrative services in relation to this Summary Plan Document.
-The Contract Administrator is not an insurer of health benefits under this Summary Plan Document, is not a fiduciary of the Plan, and does not exercise any of the discretionary authority and responsibility granted to the Trustees.
+Contract Administrator-Blue Cross of Idaho has been hired as the Contract Administrator by the Trustees to perform claims processing and other specified administrative services in relation to the Summary Plan Document.
+The Contract Administrator is not an insurer of health benefits under the Plan, is not a fiduciary of the Summary Plan Document, and does not exercise any of the discretionary authority and responsibility granted to the Trustees.
 The Contract Administrator is not responsible for Plan financing and does not guarantee the availability of benefits under this Summary Plan Document.

-Contracting Provider-a Provider in the Service Area that has entered into a written agreement with the Contract Administrator regarding payment for Covered Services rendered to a Participant under this St. Luke's Health Partners Connected Care program.
+Contracting Provider-a Provider that has entered into a written agreement with the Contract Administrator regarding payment for Covered Services rendered to a Participant under a PPO program.